yayaasd/cisco-prime-map-export/README.md

 ![image](https://github.com/user-attachments/assets/be9f34cc-d49a-49df-8be9-fb2c6fcb2cf0)

 ### Warranty
-Tool is provided as is and no adjustments promised
+Tool is provided as is and no adjustments promised.
+Use at your own risk!

 ### Compatibility
 Tested on Prime Infrastructure 3.10.5